SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed_Cascade_Profiler.md

 ## About

-This driver uses SNMP to collect resources, consumption information and sensor data.
+This connector uses SNMP to collect resources, consumption information and sensor data.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**